GiorgioReale/giorgioreale.xyz/README.md

 ## Prerequisites

-- Docker: You need to have Docker installed on your system.
+- **Docker**: You need to have Docker installed on your system.
 If you don't have it, you can download it from [Docker's official website](https://www.docker.com/get-started).

+- **EditorConfig Plugin**: For consistent code formatting across the project, make sure you have an EditorConfig plugin or extension installed in your preferred code editor.

 ## Setup